 For some people a similarly difficult question may arise.
-Namely: to go solo or not to go at all.
+Namely: to go solo or not go at all.
 This was the question for me in the very beginning – some 20 years ago.
 There was just no one with ample time and money and a congenial mindset at hand.
 And today I am glad I went.
-Though – admittedly with my pants plenty full.
+Though, admittedly, with my pants plenty full.
 Without much of a clue really about wilderness travels.
-But a lot of good luck carried me all the way to Dawson City.
+But a great deal of good luck carried me all the way to Dawson City.
 Today I chuckle when I recall launching my historic Klepper folding kayak.
 So heavily laden that the stern upper (canvas) deck was under water.
-And only by levelling out my cargo perfectly I was able to move on with an inch of freeboard down the Teslin River from Johnson’s Crossing.
-Those were the days when I was carrying a huge family size iron cast fry pan weighting more than 10 pounds.
+And only by levelling out my stupendous cargo perfectly I was able to move on with an inch of freeboard down the Teslin River from Johnson’s Crossing.
+Those were the days when I was carrying a huge family-size cast-iron frying pan weighting more than 10 pounds.

 I am writing this to encourage people to go on their own.
 There is a lot to gain when going solo.
-And I found competent backing of this point of view in an interview with Robert Perkins on herondance.org.
+There are many blank spots to discover within oneself on a solo tour, from angst to pure bliss, the whole works.
+And I found prominent backing of this point of view in an interview with Robert Perkins on herondance.org.

 Advice from Robert Perkins: